Fort Lauderdale Multiple DUI Offense Attorney

 Fighting for the Best Possible Outcome

 At Meldon Law, we know from experience that each DUI case is different.
 The circumstances of an arrest can vary significantly, as can the evidence against you.
-It is important to have a lawyer closely examine all possible ways you may be able to defend against your charges and avoid additional penalties.
+It is important to have a attorney closely examine all possible ways you may be able to defend against your charges and avoid additional penalties.
 The following are only some ways we can accomplish the best outcome possible in your DUI case:

 - Challenging any chemical tests